 - In August 2014 the site was transitioned to an archive of the project (2007-2014).

-- In October 2014 A brand new Skull-A-Day book of all 365 of Noah's original is being published by Chop Suey Books Books.
-Pre-order your copy HERE.
+- October 2014 Chop Suey Books Books publishes a brand new Skull-A-Day book featuring all 365 of Noah's original skulls.
+Get your copy HERE.

 To see all of the original skulls by Noah Scalin go HERE.
 Additional skulls by Noah are HERE.